-Agricultural Runoff is water sent from farm fields due to irrigation, rain, or melted snow.
-This runoff water can contain fertilizers, pesticides, animal waste, or soil particles, which can enter and contaminate sources of drinking water.
+Agricultural Runoff is water from farm fields due to irrigation, rain, or melted snow that flows over the earth that can absorb into the ground, enter bodies of waters or evaporate.
+This runoff can contain pesticides, sediment (soil particles), nutrients (phosphorus, nitrogen and potassium from fertilizers) and metals, which can contaminate sources of water.

 Swanson, Abbie Fentress.
 “What is Farm Runoff Doing to the Water?
 Scientists Wade in.”
 NPR. http://www.npr.org/sections/thesalt/2013/07/09/199095108/Whats-In-The-Water-Searching-Midwest-Streams-For-Crop-Runoff.
 July 5, 2016.